-Since I am very proficient with technology and am studying assistive technology, I did not require any additional training on how to use devices.
+Since I am very proficient with technology, I did not require any additional training on how to use devices.
 Another one of my friends needed a lot of assistance in learning how to use screen readers, magnification software, video magnifiers, or as they put it, “basically anything that requires electricity.”
 Vocational rehabilitation services can help to provide training for using devices and software, or help participants find free training classes or other resources.

 Orientation and mobility services

 Before starting college, my case manager called. the DBVI office near my university.
 They requested that an orientation and mobility specialist come visit me to help me pick out a cane and learn my way around campus.

 While I didn’t need much help learning how to navigate campus, I did appreciate having an O&M specialist help me pick out a blindness cane.
 I didn’t know there was more than one type of blindness cane at the time.
 I will always be thankful for the O&M specialist that introduced me to my beloved Ambutech cane.

 At one point, an issue came up that required legal assistance from someone familiar with disability law.
 Since I had a case with DBVI and also received vocational rehabilitation services, I was able to also receive free legal services from the Disability Law Center of Virginia.
 They helped me resolve the situation very quickly and peacefully.
 Every state has an organization like this, referred to as a Protection and Advocacy organization.